Senago

 Senago (Senagh [seˈnaːk]) is a comune (municipality) in the Metropolitan City of Milan in the Italian region Lombardy, located about 13 km north of Milan.
 As of 30 November 2017, it had a population of 21.519 and an area of 8.6 km2.

 Senago borders the following municipalities: Limbiate, Cesate, Paderno Dugnano, Garbagnate Milanese, Bollate.

 The Villa San Carlo Borromeo is located in Senago.
-A historic residence, that has been built in the XIV century, it is immersed in a secular park of eleven hectares, 12 kilometers from Milan.
+A historical residence, which was built in the XIV century, is immersed in a secular park of eleven hectares, 12 kilometres from Milan.